Scripting

 Let's start with Quick Scripting:

-As you see, Quick Scripting means: Scripts, when prefixed with "::", can be executed directly (i.e. quickly) through any interface in XYplorer that can process locations: Address Bar, Go To, Favorites, Catalog etc. This gives you a lot of choices for usage and storage of scripts.
+As you can see, Quick Scripting means Scripts, when prefixed with "::", can be executed directly (i.e. quickly) through any interface in XYplorer that can process locations: Address Bar, Go To, Favorites, Catalog, etc. This gives you a lot of options for using and storing scripts.

-Now, for mouse users, the Catalog is a very good place for scripts.
-Using the "::" prefix, scripts can be simply entered into the Location field of a catalog item.
-They are executed on a single click.
+For mouse users, the catalog is a very good place for scripts.
+Using the "::" prefix, scripts can simply be entered in the location field of a catalog element.
+They are executed with a single click.

 For example:

-Add a new category "Scripts" and add a new item to it.
+Create a new category "Scripts" and add a new item to it.

 ::rename "b", "*-<datem yyyymmdd>"